Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-g9uOwzKvCbc.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Can I choose the gender and customise my character?
 https://www.youtube.com/watch?v=g9uOwzKvCbc
+This question was possibly duplicated with a more recent answer: [September 22nd, 2020 Livestream Q&A: Why are we only Female in the game and no Male options?](./yt-njr4NS88fBc.md) https://www.youtube.com/watch?v=njr4NS88fBc

 ### Topics
 * [Features > Possible Features > Character Customisation](../topics/features/possible-features/character-customisation.md)